 Some kids will grow out of their bikes before they grow into their bikes, so it’s pertinent to get the right bike for your child at the right time.

-A 16 inch bike is the ideal size suited for a 5 year old.
+A 16-inch bike is an ideal size suited for a 5-year-old.
 The truth is that there is no one size that fits children of all ages.
 As they age, their height and weight change, as do their preferences and needs.

 What Size Bike Does A 5-Year-Old Boy Or Girl Need?

 A 5-year-old is best suited for a 16-inch bike that also factors in the growth spurt of the child.